-"For the most part, the bride will listen and agree to whatever opinions their bridesmaids have, but at the end of the day, they need to choose what feels right for them," she says.
+"For the most part, the bride will listen and agree to whatever opinions their bridesmaids have, but at the end of the day, she needs to choose what feels right for her," says Ashley Espinal, owner of Dulce Dreams Events in New York City.
 "I've had bridesmaids complain about floral arrangements or the type of shoes that the bride decided on, which just gives the bride a headache and feelings of anxiety.
 Please do not do that!
 She already has a million decisions to make—she doesn't need her closest friends complaining about the ones that in the end should only be made by her."

-Not showing up on time—or at all!
+2. Not showing up on time—or at all!

-From pre-wedding parties to the rehearsal and rehearsal dinner, being a bridesmaid is a serious time commitment.
-So, Espinal reasons, don't make it if you can't set aside the time to attend the most important wedding-related functions.
-"You most certainly don't have to attend each and every single one, but if you do RSVP, please do show up," Espinal says.
+From appearing at pre-wedding parties to attending the rehearsal and rehearsal dinner, a bridesmaid must give a serious time commitment.
+So, Espinal reasons, don't agree to do it if you can't set aside the time to be at the most important wedding-related functions.
+"You most certainly don't have to attend each and every single one, but if you do RSVP, please do show up," she says.

-It's simple: "The bride has the right to choose your bridesmaid dress," Espinal says.
+It's simple: "The bride has the right to choose your bridesmaid dress," Espinal points out.
 "I think the days of hideous bridesmaids dresses are over, so please do not be offended if the bride chooses a style or color that is not your favorite."

 "The most devastating thing a bride can experience is knowing that her ladies are going behind her back to discuss her wedding details or decisions," Espinal says.
 "That can be incredibly hurtful and quite annoying.
 If you want to help your bride enjoy the process, be up front with her and let her know your concerns are coming from a place of love."

-Married 'maids are especially prone to dishing out what worked for them, Espinal says.
+Married 'maids are especially prone to dishing out what worked for them, Espinal has noticed.
 "It's important to remember that each wedding is unique to the couple, and not everything that worked for you will work for them," she says.

 Keep your negative comments to yourself, please!
-"Weddings are expensive not only for the bride and groom—or whomever is footing the bill!—but it's also especially expensive for bridesmaids," says Espinal.
-"It's not all just glitz and glamour, so please doesn't complain when the responsibilities start piling on."
+"Weddings are expensive not only for the bride and groom—or whoever is footing the bill!—but it's also especially expensive for bridesmaids," says Espinal.
+"It's not all just glitz and glamour, so please don't complain when the responsibilities start piling on."

-Thinking her big day is really about you.
+8. Thinking the bride's big day is really about you.